simd-lite/simd-json/README.md

 There are a few reasons for this:

 * SIMD intrinsics are inherently unsafe.
 These uses of unsafe are inescapable in a library such as `simd-json`.
 * We work around some performance bottlenecks imposed by safe rust.
-These are avoidable, but at a cost to performance.
+These are avoidable, but at a performance cost.
 This is a more considered path in `simd-json`.

 `simd-json` goes through extra scrutiny for unsafe code.
 These steps are:

 * Unit tests - to test 'the obvious' cases, edge cases, and regression cases
 * Structural constructive property based testing - We generate random valid JSON objects to exercise the full `simd-json` codebase stochastically.
 Floats are currently excluded since slightly different parsing algorithms lead to slightly different results here.
 In short "is simd-json correct".
-* Data-oriented property based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
+* Data-oriented property-based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid JSON!)
 * Destructive Property based testing - make sure that no illegal byte sequences crash the parser in any way
 * Fuzzing - fuzz based on upstream & jsonorg simd pass/fail cases
 * Miri testing for UB

-This doesn't ensure complete safety nor is at a bullet proof guarantee, but it does go a long way to asserting that the library is production quality and fit for purpose for practical industrial applications.
+This doesn't ensure complete safety nor is at a bulletproof guarantee, but it does go a long way to assert that the library is production quality and fit for purpose for practical industrial applications.

 ## Other interesting things